Private liability insurance is the most popular non-mandatory insurance in Germany.

-Private liability insurance in Germany is available from just over 24 euros a year for singles.
+This can be easily answered: Private liability insurance in Germany is available for singles from just over 24 euros a year.

-For families, rates are somewhat more expensive and start at around 36 euros per year.
+With families, the rates are somewhat more expensive and start at around 36 euros per year.

 A few examples of costs from the liability insurance Germany calculator Tarifcheck / Check24